Prospective Marriage Visa (Subclass 300)

 Marriage Celebrants

-As part of the Subclass 300 requirements you are required to show that you are committed in marrying within the time frame of the visa grant.
+As part of the Subclass 300 requirements you are required to show that you are committed to marrying within the time frame of the visa grant.
 Marriage celebrants in Australia are familiar with the requirements of providing the relevant paperwork in supporting your 300 application.

 Here’s a list of some of the marriage celebrants our clients have chosen to conduct their special day and come highly recommended: